Marseille, France

 If you are thinking about moving to Marseille, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Marseille can vary greatly depending on the location and size of the property.
 As of recent data, for purchasing a property, the average price per square meter can range from a lower end of around €2,500 to a higher end of around €4,500.
 For renting, the average cost can range from €10 to €15 per square meter per month.
-However, these prices can fluctuate based on market conditions and other factors," remarked one expat who made the move to Marseille.
+However, these prices can fluctuate based on market conditions and other factors," said one expat in Marseille.

 How do I meet people in Marseille?